cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 Spectre encompasses a wide variety of vulnerabilities present in modern CPUs.
 The specific vulnerabilities vary by architecture and model, and it is likely that many vulnerabilities exist which haven’t yet been discovered.

 These vulnerabilities are a problem for every cloud compute platform.
 Any time you have more than one tenant running code on the same machine, Spectre attacks come into play.
-However, the "closer together" the tenants are, the more difficult it can be to mitigate specific vulnerabilities.
+However, the “closer together” the tenants are, the more difficult it can be to mitigate specific vulnerabilities.
 Many of the known issues can be mitigated at the kernel level (protecting processes from each other) or at the hypervisor level (protecting VMs), often with the help of CPU microcode updates and various tricks (many of which, unfortunately, come with serious performance impact).

 In Cloudflare Workers, we isolate tenants from each other using V8 isolates — not processes nor VMs.
-This means that we cannot necessarily rely on OS or hypervisor patches to "solve" Spectre for us.
+This means that we cannot necessarily rely on OS or hypervisor patches to “solve” Spectre for us.
 We need our own strategy.

 ### Why not use process isolation?